ABOUT THIS ONLINE COURSE

 These are exciting and challenging times to lead in Secondary Science.
 Science faculties have the most rewarding subject to teach, and benefit from many developments and resources for teaching on social media.
 However, Science can be a more difficult subject to lead than others within a secondary school with a complex curriculum offer, shortages of qualified subject specialists, health and safety responsibilities and practical work with large teams and non-teaching staff to lead.

 To address these unique challenges this practical course has been developed to support new or aspiring leaders in Science.
-Together we will examine the complex tasks faced by leaders of Science and the strategies necessary for success.
+Together we will examine the complex tasks inhibiting leadership in science and the strategies necessary for success.
 Delegates will take away practical strategies to enable them to hit the ground running, enabling them to keep on top of the day to day issues whilst developing their team and a shared strategic vision.

 BENEFITS OF ATTENDING